neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ```
 Package **iv/salt** is cryptographically strong random bytes generated for every package.
 When package is updated, new random bytes must be generated.
 Notice that the padding comes before the MAC.
 This *pad-then-mac-then-encrypt* format forces the decryption operation to verify MAC before padding, eliminating padding oracle attacks.

 All packages, including the last one that may be incomplete, have the same format. *End of stream* is represented by an incomplete or empty package.
 An incomplete package has more than one padding byte.
-An empty package has zero length *content* and produces 64 byte *package*.
+An empty package has zero length *content* and produces a 64 byte *package*.

+*Package size* is used to control the amount of data held in memory during protection and unprotection of a single package.
+The default recomended size is 64 KiB but can be changed based on the application requirements.

 ## Stream keys